real food. real life.

 1/2 cup pepitas

 1) Cook noodles according to package.
 Set aside until ready to add in.

 2) Heat oil or water in cast iron pan over medium heat.
 Add onion.
 Cook and stir until smelling awesome and slightly coloured.
 Add in garlic scapes.
 Keep on stirring.
 Keep on cooking.
 Keep on smelling amazing.

 3) Add in rest of veggies and stir, stir, stir.
 Add a bit more oil or water if needed.
 By now, they should be getting a bit browned from the awesomeness of a cast iron pan.

 4) Add in a drizzle of balsamic.
 Stir.
 Add in a bit more.
 Reduce heat to low-medium.
-Add in honey, hot pepper flakes, fresh basil and oregano.
+Add in maple syrup, hot pepper flakes, fresh basil and oregano.
 Stir to coat and mix.
 Add a touch of oil if you want it a bit more saucier.
 Taste test.
 Add sea salt/pepper and more balsamic if you'd like.
 (I did) Add in noodles and toss to coat.
 Turn off heat.

 5) Roast pepita seeds in a small pan over medium heat then sprinkle over top of noodles.
 Eat up and return back for seconds.
 No judgement here.